Summarize this article with

 Fraudsters are continually improving their tactics by using AI to create more sophisticated scams at an ever-increasing scale.
-They’re using AI to craft more convincing phishing emails, counterfeit websites, and even deep fake videos.
+They're using AI to craft more convincing phishing emails, counterfeit websites, and deepfake videos.

 It's not quite fighting fire with fire, but businesses can (and should) use the same AI technology to combat these advanced fraud tactics and financial crimes.